alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 **Movement**

 The ice cube will move constantly and the player will not be able to stop it or change its direction directly, only to jump, dash or ground pound.
 Hitting obstacles such as walls or platforms will result in the ice cube changing direction.
-It is possible to bounce off everything except the floor.
-Every time the ice cube reaches the floor its vertical velocity will be zero.
+The ice cube will not bounce on the floor: every time the ice cube reaches the floor its vertical velocity will be zero.

 The ice cube is affected by gravity and can fall off platforms.
-Falling off platforms does not damage the ice cube.
+Falling off platforms does not damage the ice cube, unless the ice cube hits an obstacle of falls in a bottomless pit.

 The horizontal velocity is fixed and does not change, except for the dash and ground pound moves (see later).